IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

 3. Generate a signature for a resource

-    To generate a signature for a resource,  we use a utility [script](https://github.ibm.com/mutation-advisor/ciso-css-sign/blob/master/gpg-rs-sign.sh)
+    To generate a signature for a resource,  we use a utility [script](../scripts/gpg-rs-sign.sh)

-    We setup a signer in the [config file](https://github.ibm.com/mutation-advisor/ciso-css-sign/blob/master/gpg-sign-config.sh)
+    Before executing the script, We setup a signer in the [config file](../scripts/gpg-sign-config.sh)

     The following shows the content of config file: `gpg-sign-config.sh`  which configures `signer@enterprise.com` as `SIGNER`.